SongW-SW/SongW-SW.github.io/_pages/about.md

 <a href="https://www.ucf.edu/institute-of-artificial-intelligence/" target="_blank">AI Institute</a>
 at the
 <a href="https://www.ucf.edu/" target="_blank">University of Central Florida</a>
-as an Assistant Professor.
+as a Tenure-Track Assistant Professor.
 Looking for prospective PhD students!

 📝 My research focuses on **Adaptive AI** and its applications in scientific discovery while ensuring interpretability, efficiency, and robustness of developed algorithms and systems.